lifepillar/vim-cheat40/Readme.md

 In this case, I recommend that you copy `cheat40.txt` into your `.vim` folder and modify it to suit your needs.

+You can also add filetype-specific cheats, by adding `cheat40_<filetype>.txt` files in your `runtimepath`.
+If such files are present, they'll be used instead of the builtin documentation and for that filetype, normal `cheat40.txt` files will also be ignored.

 The syntax of a cheat sheet is very simple:

 - foldable sections use Vim's default markers (`{{{` and `}}}`) (see `:h